Age of a Participant

 For NA, see all of the following important ages and policies related to eligibility and benefit amounts:

-●All of the following ages are important for the NA Work Requirements:
+All of the following ages are important for the NA Work Requirements:

-Work Requirement Exemptions for complete details about each exemption.
+See NA Work Requirement Exemptions for complete details about each exemption.

-●Dependent Care expenses are an allowable deduction from income when the dependent care is for a child under 18 or an incapacitated adult.
-See
+Dependent Care expenses are an allowable deduction from income when the dependent care is for a child under 18 or an incapacitated adult.
+See NA Dependent Care for a complete list of allowable expenses.

 At the age of 18, when living with their siblings who are age 18 or older and do not live with their parents.

-Through the month of their 22nd birthday, when the participant lives with their parents.
+After the month of their 22nd birthday, when the participant lives with their parents.

-Determining Budgetary Units for who in a household would be considered a mandatory, optional, or nonparticipant.
+See Determining Budgetary Units for who in a household would be considered a mandatory, optional, or nonparticipant.

-●A participant who is age 60 or older or has a disability receives special consideration when budgeting and determining eligibility, including all of the following:
+A participant who is age 60 or older or has a disability receives special consideration when budgeting and determining eligibility, including all of the following:

 A special resource limit